Adnankhan3970/Health-Care-Dashboard/README.md

-# Health-Care-Dashboard
+# 🏥 Hospital Emergency Room Dashboard

+## 📊 Project Overview

-This interactive Power BI dashboard provides a comprehensive monthly analysis of emergency room performance for a healthcare facility.
-The July 2023 view includes key metrics related to patient flow, satisfaction, and operational efficiency.
+This interactive Power BI dashboard provides key insights into emergency room operations for the month of **July 2023**.
+It is designed to help healthcare managers, analysts, and hospital administrators monitor performance metrics, improve service delivery, and make data-driven decisions.